przemyslawpluta/node-youtube-dl/README.md

     npm install youtube-dl

 This will install this node module along with the latest version of [youtube-dl][] into your module folder.
-It will also create a symlink to youtube-dl so you run it from the command line.
+Use the -g option on the npm install command to install globally and add a symlink to youtube-dl so it can be used in command line.

 ### API Change